 Over twelve months I was able to gather eighty separate collections: many maple varieties, iron wood, Norway and other spruces, ash, chestnut and yellow buckeye.
 I also gathered magnolia seed and aesculus neglecta nuts, and crab apples.
 Finally, planting day.
 On a November 11 weekend, in a freezing drizzle, I planted and scattered my two cases of seed and nuts.
 All plantings were dutifully staked with a brilliant identification system.
 All I had to do now was wait.
 I expected sprouts up to what, chest height or so by the spring.

 I was completely unprepared for my discoveries the next summer.
 Not one softwood or hardwood had germinated.
 And absolutely every nut planting site had a small hole at it instead of a tree.
 Squirrels had – without one miss – eaten the entire lot.

 I chalked this experience up to proving (for all who wanted to know) what does not work in building a woodland garden.
 With that learning, I threw myself into a program that was much less ambitious but also almost guaranteed for success.
 It involves locally gathered and purchased seedlings.
 The woodland garden grows – for an older and smarter gardener.

 [David G. Jones is a woodland gardener who divides his time between Ottawa, Canada (where he works) and Nova Scotia (where he practices wood lore).

-His recent intellectual work is on the foundation of China – an event which came about without the wasteful exercise of conflict.
+HELP MY WRITING CAREER!
+BUY MY BOOK.
+My recent intellectual work is on the foundation of China – an event which came about without the wasteful exercise of conflict.
 It is here: